withTitleLogo

 49%

 • 1.
-Applying over 2,000 shots of energy, we avoid rushed procedures.
-Our clinic meticulously applies over 2,000 shots of energy to the skin, aiming to achieve the desired improvements while minimizing skin irritation.
+We prioritize applying over 2,000 shots of energy and avoid overly fast procedures.
+At our clinic, we delicately apply over 2,000 shots of energy to the skin, striving to achieve the expected improvements while minimizing skin irritation.

 • 2.
 Customized intensity adjustment by medical staff based on pigment depth and type.
-Various pigmentary conditions like melasma, ABNOM (Acquired Bilateral Nevus of Ota-like Macules), and freckles differ in their depth and characteristics.
-We approach melasma gently, use a more intensive method for ABNOM, and for complex cases, we use different intensities and settings tailored to the condition of each area.
+Various pigmentary conditions like melasma, ABNOM (Acquired Bilateral Nevus of Ota-like Macules), and freckles have different depths and characteristics.
+We approach melasma gently, use a more focused method for ABNOM, and for complex cases, we adjust the intensity and settings to match the condition of each area.

 • 3.
-We closely monitor skin reactions during the procedure and adjust parameters in real-time.
-Laser application is not the end; during the procedure, our medical staff directly observes the skin's reaction using a mirror and can change the spot size, intensity, and even the handpiece as needed.
-This is a precisely planned, individually customized procedure that focuses on actual skin improvement, rather than merely being called 'toning.'
+We meticulously observe skin reactions during the procedure and adjust parameters in real-time.
+Laser irradiation is not the end; during the procedure, our medical staff directly monitors the skin's reaction with a mirror and can change the spot size, intensity, and even the handpiece as needed.
+This is a precisely planned, individually customized treatment that focuses on actual skin improvement, going beyond just the name 'toning.'

 • 4.
-We use Mark-Vu diagnostic equipment to accurately determine the location and depth of pigmentation.
-We do not rely on guesswork; instead, we meticulously confirm the type, distribution, and depth of pigmentation using Mark-Vu diagnostic equipment, then use this information to create a personalized treatment plan.
+We use a Mark-Vu diagnostic device to accurately identify the location and depth of pigments.
+We don't rely on guesswork; instead, we use the Mark-Vu diagnostic device to meticulously check the type, distribution, and depth of pigments, then use this information to create an individualized treatment plan.

 • 5.
-We attempt a multi-layered approach to complex pigmentation issues.
-When melasma and ABNOM coexist, treating only one aggressively can risk worsening the condition.
-We first stably soothe the melasma, then apply a controlled and intensive approach to the dermal ABNOM.
+We attempt a multi-layered approach to complex pigment issues.
+In cases where melasma and ABNOM coexist, treating only one aggressively can risk worsening the condition.
+We first stably soothe melasma, then apply a controlled, intensive approach to ABNOM in the dermal layer.

 What makes our clinic's laser toning special?

 Laser toning is a commonly used method for managing pigmentary conditions.
-However, there can be significant differences in treatment results depending on the equipment used, the number of shots applied, and the intensity of the procedure.
+However, the treatment results can vary significantly depending on the equipment used, the number of shots applied, and the intensity of the procedure.

-Various pigmentary conditions such as melasma, freckles, and ABNOM (Acquired Bilateral Nevus of Ota-like Macules) are located at different depths within the skin and show diverse tissue reactions.
-Therefore, careful planning considering individual characteristics is crucial before treatment.
+Various pigmentary conditions like melasma, freckles, and ABNOM (Acquired Bilateral Nevus of Ota-like Macules) are located at different depths within the skin and exhibit diverse tissue reactions.
+Therefore, careful planning that considers individual characteristics before treatment is crucial.

 1. Application of over 2,000 shots of energy

-Many studies report that when performing low-energy laser toning, stable and effective results can be achieved with between 1500 and 2500 shots.
+Many studies report that when performing low-power laser toning, stable and effective results can be achieved with 1500 to 2500 shots.

-At our clinic, we generally apply over 2,000 shots of energy, planning the treatment to ensure sufficient improvement is expected while minimizing skin irritation.
+At our clinic, we typically apply over 2,000 shots of energy, planning the treatment to ensure sufficient improvement while minimizing skin irritation.

 Simply operating the device alone is not enough to bring about skin changes.

-The procedure must be carried out by individually adjusting the number of shots, output, pulse speed, and spot size, taking into account the depth and distribution of the pigmentation, and the skin's sensitivity.
+The treatment must be conducted by individually adjusting the number of shots, output, irradiation speed, and spot size, considering the depth of the pigment, its distribution range, and the skin's sensitivity.

-2. Customized toning by medical staff, considering the characteristics of the condition
+2. Customized toning by medical staff, considering disease characteristics

 1) Melasma

-Melasma is one of the common pigmentary disorders characterized by widespread discoloration, primarily appearing on both sides of the face.
+Melasma is one of the common pigmentary disorders that primarily appears on both sides of the face and tends to spread widely.

-Since it involves overly active melanocytes that produce melanin pigment, unnecessary stimulation can potentially worsen melasma.
+Since it involves hyperactivation of melanocytes that produce melanin pigment, unnecessary stimulation can potentially worsen melasma.

-We utilize the Mark-Vu precise skin diagnostic device to meticulously identify the extent and depth of melasma.
+We use the Mark-Vu precise skin diagnostic device to meticulously assess the extent and depth of melasma.
 Based on this, we cautiously attempt improvement using a toning laser with a short pulse width of 5 nanoseconds (ns).

-During the procedure, our medical staff directly reviews the skin's reaction with the patient using a mirror.
-We adjust the intensity and focus where needed, ensuring no area is neglected, by changing the handpiece or finely tuning parameter settings as necessary.
+Even during the procedure, our medical staff directly checks the skin's reaction with the patient using a mirror.
+We adjust areas requiring more intensity and focus, and to ensure no spot is neglected, we may replace the handpiece or delicately fine-tune parameter settings as needed.

-We perform the procedure while checking the skin condition with the patient through a mirror, before, during, and after the treatment.
+We perform the procedure by checking the skin condition with the patient in the mirror before, during, and after the treatment.

 2) ABNOM (Acquired Bilateral Nevus of Ota-like Macules)

-ABNOM is a condition where pigmentation is located in the dermal layer, similar to melasma, but may require higher energy adjustment than melasma.
+ABNOM is a condition where pigment is located in the dermal layer, similar to melasma, but may require higher energy adjustments than melasma.

-When melasma and ABNOM appear together, conflicting strategies are simultaneously required: melasma needs a gentle approach, while ABNOM requires an appropriate intensity.
-In such cases, the skilled experience and meticulous judgment of the medical staff are crucial.
+When melasma and ABNOM appear together, it requires conflicting strategies simultaneously: a gentle approach for melasma and an appropriately strong approach for ABNOM.
+At this point, the skilled experience and meticulous judgment of the medical staff are crucial.

-If strong treatment is performed without first considering melasma, there is a risk of exacerbating the melasma.
+If strong treatment is performed without first considering melasma, there is a risk of exacerbating melasma.

-At our clinic, we establish individual customized treatment plans through thorough differential diagnosis before the procedure.
-This helps reduce the possibility of side effects and allows us to individually set the appropriate intensity for each patient so that ABNOM can also be improved.
+At our clinic, we undergo a thorough differential diagnosis process before treatment to establish an individualized treatment plan.
+This helps reduce the possibility of side effects and allows us to set an individual intensity for each patient to improve ABNOM simultaneously.

-For ABNOM treatment, after an accurate diagnosis using Mark-Vu, our medical staff sets individualized parameters for each patient.
-Spot size, repetition rate, output, and other factors are carefully adjusted according to skin type.
+For ABNOM treatment, after an accurate differential diagnosis through Mark-Vu, the medical staff proceeds with parameter settings tailored to each individual patient.
+Spot size, repetition rate, and output are meticulously adjusted and applied according to the skin type.

-Pigmentation that responds relatively quickly, such as lentigines, freckles, and blemishes, can often be improved with the appropriate wavelength.
-However, if they appear alongside melasma or ABNOM, the treatment approach can become more complex.
+Pigments that respond relatively quickly, such as lentigines, freckles, and general spots, are likely to improve with the appropriate wavelength.
+However, if they appear along with melasma or ABNOM, the treatment approach can become more complex.

-In such complex cases, accurate diagnosis is crucial, and a delicate, individualized strategy involving monitoring the condition with a mirror, adjusting output, and changing laser handpieces at each session is required.
-At our clinic, you can understand our approach not as a standardized laser toning, but as melanin pigment management through the precise judgment and adjustments of our medical staff.
+In such complex cases, accurate differential diagnosis is crucial, and a delicate, individualized strategy involving output adjustment and laser handpiece changes, confirmed with a mirror during each treatment, is required.
+At our clinic, you can understand our approach not as a standardized laser toning method, but rather as melanin pigment management through the precise judgment and adjustments of our medical staff.

-Picotoning theoretically offers the advantage of breaking down pigment into smaller units using extremely short laser pulses in picosecond units.
+Pico toning theoretically offers the advantage of breaking down pigments into smaller units using very short laser pulses in picosecond units.

-In contrast, laser toning uses a method that delivers energy for a relatively longer duration, in nanosecond units, compared to picotoning.
+In contrast, laser toning uses nanosecond units, delivering energy for a relatively longer duration compared to pico toning.

 Both toning methods can selectively break down melanin pigment to help improve skin tone and can be used for pigmentary conditions such as melasma, freckles, and ABNOM (Acquired Bilateral Nevus of Ota-like Macules).

-Due to the difference in laser irradiation time, picotoning might feel faster in its initial 2-3 treatment sessions.
-However, after 10 or more consistent sessions, both methods can be expected to yield similar skin tone improvement effects.
+Due to the difference in laser irradiation time, you might feel that pico toning has a faster response speed in the initial 2-3 treatment sessions.
+However, after 10 or more consistent sessions, both methods can be expected to provide similar skin tone improvement effects.

 Laser toning is a treatment method whose efficacy has been verified for nearly 20 years.
-It can be a relatively stable approach, especially for sensitive skin or conditions like melasma that react sensitively to irritation.
+It can be a relatively stable approach, especially for individuals with sensitive skin or conditions like melasma that are highly sensitive to irritation.

-Due to picotoning's characteristic of delivering concentrated energy in a short burst, some may experience temporary redness or stinging after the procedure.
+Due to pico toning's characteristic of delivering concentrated energy in a short moment, some may temporarily experience redness or stinging after the procedure, depending on the case.

-Clinical studies, when comparing with a 1064nm wavelength as a baseline, have also reported numerous results indicating no significant differences between picotoning and laser toning in terms of skin tone improvement, reduction in melasma indicators, and decrease in melanin index.
+Clinical studies, when comparing based on a 1064nm wavelength, have also reported numerous results indicating no significant difference between pico toning and laser toning in terms of skin tone improvement, reduction in melasma indicators, and decrease in melanin index.

 So, can sufficient improvement be expected with laser toning alone?

-It is important to receive repeated treatments steadily, 10 times or more.
+It is important to consistently receive treatments 10 or more times.
 Improvement can be expected through the cumulative effects of the treatment.

-The treatment is performed by observing the skin's reaction and adjusting the appropriate energy intensity within the range of 1.0~2.0 J/cm².
+The treatment is performed by observing the skin's reaction and adjusting the appropriate energy intensity within the range of 1.0 to 2.0 J/cm².

-For sufficient effectiveness, irradiation of at least 2000 shots may be necessary.
+For sufficient effect, at least 2000 shots or more may be required.

-It is recommended to maintain a treatment interval of 1-2 weeks.
+It is recommended to perform treatments maintaining a 1-2 week interval.
 This is because if the interval becomes too long, the cumulative effects of the treatment may decrease.

-It is advisable to receive treatment from a medical professional who can adjust the treatment settings in real-time according to your individual skin type and reaction.
+It is recommended to receive treatment from a professional medical team who can adjust treatment settings in real-time according to individual skin type and reaction.

-When these conditions are met, some research suggests that similar effects can be expected compared to picotoning.
+When these conditions are met, some research suggests that similar effects can be expected when compared to Pico Toning.

-All the contents mentioned above were written with reference to relevant research papers.
+All content mentioned above has been written with reference to relevant research papers.

 This includes papers such as Medicina (Kaunas), 2022, Lasers in Medical Science, 2021, and Journal of Cosmetic and Laser Therapy, 2021.